-Don’t Worry, Be HappyI made a commitment to myself and my family to not bring my work troubles home.
-Some days I’m better at that than others, but I’d have to say overall I’ve been better and it seems to work for me.
+Don’t Worry, Be HappyI made a commitment to myself and my family not to bring my work troubles home.
+Some days I’m better at that than others, but I’d have to say overall, I’ve been better, and it seems to work for me.
 I won’t say too much about this here because I wrote on it at the beginning of the year.
 If you would like to read more about it, click here.

 Remember The PastIn Joshua 4, God commanded Joshua to set up piles of stones so that “In the future when your descendants ask their fathers, ‘What do these stones mean?’ [they will] tell them, ‘Israel crossed the Jordan on dry ground.’”
-My journey has had some twists and turns I didn’t see coming, but looking back I can see how every situation caused me to become a better father, spouse, leader, neighbor, and friend.
+My journey has had some twists and turns I didn’t see coming, but looking back, I can see how every situation caused me to become a better father, spouse, leader, neighbor, and friend.
 If I don’t go through those unforeseen turns, I’m not the same person I am today.
 Remembering how God has used the ride in the past helps us embrace it in the present.

-My Choice To RejoiceA few years ago I wrote a song entitled, My Choice To Rejoice.
+My Choice To RejoiceA few years ago, I wrote a song entitled, My Choice To Rejoice.
 This idea has been something I have tried to teach and model to my worship team and church community.
 Worship is a choice we make, not a feeling we slip into.
-Too often I’ve heard the phrase, “I wasn’t feeling it in worship today.”
-Without sounding too brash, I’m glad Jesus didn’t say “I’m not feeling it” in the Garden of Gethsemane.
+Too often, I’ve heard the phrase, “I wasn’t feeling it in worship today.”
+Without sounding too brash, I’m glad Jesus didn’t say, “I’m not feeling it” in the Garden of Gethsemane.
 Instead, he said, “Not my will, but yours be done.”
-Feelings can sometime lead us astray.
+Feelings can sometimes lead us astray.
 Worship is something we can do no matter what part of the ride we are on.
-In fact, some of the sweetest times of worship are when your hands are in the air and you are upside down and twisting, defying gravity.
+In fact, some of the sweetest times of worship are when your hands are in the air, and you are upside down and twisting, defying gravity.
 In those times, we tend to call out for Jesus with a little more conviction.

 Trackback from your site.